zoltar00/Loyverse-sync/README.md

 2) A Log viewer on the Tools menu
 3) A manual trigger on the Tools Menu

 The Plugin is scheduled to run every minute.
-You can change the frequency on the cron events page.
+If you would like to change the frequency of the schedule or view the schedules we recommend installing the following plugin: https://wordpress.org/plugins/wp-crontrol/ .
-The schedule is automatically activated when you actgivate the pluging it also deactivates if you deactivate the plugin.
+The schedule is automatically activated when you activate the pluging it also deactivates if you deactivate the plugin.
 There is a log viewer (Tools -> Loyverse Sync Log) which refreshes at every sync run.

 You can manually trigger a synchronization by going to Tools -> Loyverse Sync